goinvo/goinvo.com/README.md

 ### Adding media

 So far, media has included pdf downloads of posters or reports associated with the feature.
 Unlike when adding images, these are not relegated to 2000px width and jpg format.
 Instead, these would typically be printable pdf quality.
-You would save these out similarly to Dropbox, in Graphics/goinvo.com/pdf/[your-feature]/[your-file.pdf].
+You would save these out similarly to Dropbox, in `Graphics/goinvo.com/pdf/your-feature-url/your-feature-file.pdf`.
 These get uploaded with the `yarn upload` command as well.

-When adding a link to the media in your feature, it would look as follows:
+When adding a link to the media in your feature, use the following:

 ```
 <a href={mediaUrl(